dems9f61/comany/README.md

 By default, the employee service will be running at port 8081 and the employee event service will be running at port 8083.

 ### The employee-event service
-**Reminder:** Starting the employee-event service will get all needed queues, exchanges on the rabbitmq server automatically created
+**Reminder:** Starting the employee-event service will get all needed queues and exchanges on the rabbitmq server automatically created
 - To start the employee-event service, run the `eventservice` bootRun task.
 - Once started, all employee events related endpoints can be triggered using <http://localhost:8083/api/v1/employees/>
 - The Swagger API can be inspected here <http://localhost:8083/swagger-ui.html>